 Ruins of an Israelite period (Iron age II) fortress and village.
-The village consists of 25 structures, built along 3 valleys of the HaRo’eh stream.
+The village consists of 25 structures, built along 3 valleys of the HaRo’a stream.
 The oval-shaped fortress was reused by the Nabateans during the Roman period.

 Location and Map:

 The site is located on the north side of Highway #204, 1.5 KM north east of Kibbutz Sde Boker, in the Ramat Negev desert area.